-- It is free to use and boasts a GNU GPL license, allowing open-source devs to modify the software as they require.
+- It is free to use and boasts a GNU GPL license, allowing open-source devs to modify the software as required.

 - GnuCash supports multiple currencies and features powerful payroll management functionality for business owners.

-HomeBank is another compelling Linux personal finance management software that features an extensive collection of functionalities to keep track of your monetary transactions effectively.
+HomeBank is another Linux personal finance management software with extensive functionalities to keep track of your monetary transactions effectively.
 It is straightforward to use, and even people with little or no previous accounting knowledge can use HomeBank without any problem.
-Plus, HomeBank has been tested on several Linux distributions and is reported to run efficiently on most systems.
+HomeBank has been tested on several Linux distributions and is reported to run efficiently on most systems.

 Features of HomeBank

-- Users can import their financial documents into HomeBank from Quicken, Microsoft Money, or other standard formats very easily.
+- Users can import their financial documents into HomeBank from Quicken, Microsoft Money, or other standard formats.

 - HomeBank implements powerful mechanisms to detect duplicate transactions and allows dynamic transaction filters.